nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 Until now, we have been running our pipeline with the local executor.
 This runs each step on the same machine that Nextflow is running on.
-However, for large genomics pipelines, you will want to use a distributed executor.
+However, for large workloads, you will typically want to use a distributed executor such as an HPC or cloud.
 Nextflow supports several different distributed executors, including:

 -   HPC (SLURM, PBS, SGE)